A School with Deep Roots in Educational Excellence

 Two Premier Private Schools Become One

 In 1984, in an effort to combat rising costs and declining enrollments at both schools, SG/GH and ACDS began merger talks.
 In 1987, the two schools joined forces to merge SG-GH into ACDS and move forward under a new name.
 The Victoria Road campus was sold to Asheville-Buncombe Technical Community College (A-B Tech), and the newly named Carolina Day School remained on the ACDS Hendersonville Road campus under the name Carolina Day School.

 The schools' new iteration as Carolina Day School opened with 279 students in 1988 and has continued to grow to the size it is today.
 To accommodate this growth, three major capital campaigns have been conducted to date.
-Made possible by the philanthropic support of the four individual schools' communities, the successful campaigns provided CDS students with new and renovated learning and community spaces, such Love Hall, Oreck Library, Sgro Athletic Complex (on Sweeten Creek Road), Stephens Hall Middle School, and Nash Athletic Center.
+Made possible by the philanthropic support of the four individual schools' communities, the successful campaigns provided CDS students with new and renovated learning and community spaces, such as Love Hall, Oreck Library, Sgro Athletic Complex (on Sweeten Creek Road), Stephens Hall Middle School, and Nash Athletic Center.